LANRUOYU/Royal/README.md

-# Royal
+# Matlab
-Buidling Technology, Atmospheric Modeling
+Data analysis and algorithms